knipknap/receiptparser/README.md

 A receipt and bill parser written in Python.
 Can be used as a Python module or CLI tool.

+It was originally based on [receipt-parser](https://github.com/mre/receipt-parser), but has effectively been completely rewritten/replaced.

 So far, only German receipts are supported, but other countries can be added using a simple [YAML configuration file](data/configs/germany.yml).